Diocese of Bomadi

 The Diocese of Bomadi (Dioecesis Bomadiensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Nigeria.
-Its episcopal see is Bomadi, Delta State.
+Its episcopal see is in Bomadi, Delta State.
 The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Benin City.

 Territory

 The Apostolic Vicariate of Bomadi straddles the Niger River and Niger Delta and includes portions of Delta State and Rivers State.